Vulva & vagina

 • Complications include shortening or stenosis of the vagina following wide local excision and significant postoperative morbidity following abdominal procedures

-• CO2 laser therapy is also used for local tissue ablation, with pain and bleeding the most frequent complications (J Reprod Med 1990;35:941)
+• CO2 laser therapy is also used for local tissue ablation, with pain and bleeding being the most frequent complications (J Reprod Med 1990;35:941)

 • Medical therapy